-Seaton is home to the recently opened Seaton Jurassic, a brilliant all-weather attraction that makes for a the perfect family day out.
+Seaton is home to Seaton Jurassic, a brilliant all-weather attraction that makes for a perfect family day out.

 The picturesque ancient harbour of Axmouth is a 10 minute walk to the east, while the pretty village of Axmouth itself lies about a kilometre inland.

 The Jurassic Coaster bus service runs through Seaton, and the nearest railway station is at Axminster, seven miles to the north.
 A regular bus service connects Seaton with Axminster.

 By road, Seaton and Axmouth are signposted from the A3052.

 At Seaton Jurassic, you can become a time traveller and unravel the story of the Jurassic Coast, whilst discovering the wonders of nature surrounding Seaton.

 The newly built centre includes a café and is also host to frequent events for all ages, including guided walks, bug hunts, falconry displays, storytelling, educational presentations or face painting.